node-red/node-red.github.io/docs/getting-started/balena.md

   - /docs/platforms/balena
 ---

 This guide is going to install Node-RED on an edge device using [balena.io](https://balena.io) in 1 click.

-Running Node-RED on balena, means that you are using containers and Node-RED can run alognside with other services such as MQTT, databases, LoRa Network Servers and more. balena is a platform for managing fleets of connected devices.
+Running Node-RED on balena, means that you are using containers and Node-RED can run alognside with other services such as MQTT, databases, LoRa Network Servers and more. balena is a platform for managing fleets of connected devices. balena.io fleets run balenaOS (open source Linux operating system), which executes containers (using balenaEngine based on Docker Moby).

 ### Hardware required